AbdulrahmanFiala/Tayeb-Mainnet/config/README.md

 ## How Scripts Update Config Files

-### `deploy/deploy-core.ts`
+### `deploy/deploy-sharia-compliance.ts`
-- Deploys ShariaCompliance and CrosschainSwapInitiator
+- Deploys `ShariaCompliance`
-- Registers both base coins and any declared variants from `halaCoins.json` to the ShariaCompliance contract
+- Registers any base coins or variants from `halaCoins.json` that have Moonbeam addresses
+- Updates `deployedContracts.json` with the contract address and metadata

+### `deploy/deploy-crosschain-initiator.ts`
+- Deploys `CrosschainSwapInitiator` using constructor arguments from `config/xcmConfig.json`
-- Updates `deployedContracts.json`: Adds addresses to `main` section
+- Updates `deployedContracts.json` metadata

-- Leaves `amm.router` / `amm.weth` untouched (expects them to be pre-filled)
+### `deploy/deploy-sharia-local-swap.ts`
+- Deploys `ShariaLocalSwap` against the configured router/WGLMR pair
+- Persists the deployed address to `deployedContracts.json`

+### `deploy/deploy-sharia-dca.ts`
+- Deploys `ShariaDCA` against the configured router/WGLMR pair
+- Persists the deployed address to `deployedContracts.json`

 ### `deploy/deploy-all.ts`
-- Runs `deploy/deploy-core.ts`, then deploys ShariaLocalSwap and ShariaDCA inline
+- Convenience wrapper that runs all four deploy scripts (compliance, cross-chain initiator, ShariaLocalSwap, ShariaDCA)
 - Useful for mainnet or orchestrated deployments (deploys/updates everything in one go)

 ### `automation/sync-coins-from-contract.ts`